HeyingGithub/Baseline-project-for-MEGC2020_spotting/README.md

 ## Contribution

-The project is contributed by Ying He and Su-Jing Wang.
+The project codes are contributed by Ying He and Su-Jing Wang.